 Christina A. Ravelo

-- Advised private equity clients during health care transactions in the pharmaceutical, home health, and dental service industries.
+- Advised private equity and other strategic investors during health care transactions in the pharmaceutical, hospice, home health, and dental service industries.

 - Defended pharmaceutical companies against allegations of violations of the False Claims Act and the Food, Drug & Cosmetic Act.